 When we got back to our hotel in Eldoret (128 km of hard night time driving), long after darkness fell, we added up the day, in wonder at the numbers of songs we recorded: 5 groups, 33 songs, 3 Influences Sessions and 2 Magic Moments.
 Pokot music is all about the dance and vocal harmonies – most music with origins in nomadic tribes is about the dance/vocals not the instruments, because at best you could carry a horn during your endless movement.

-The third group was the Lomut Traditional Dancers, who had walked 120 kms from their town in Lamut.
+This groups walked 120 kms from their town in Lamut.
 They were a younger group, tall and thin, divided between male and female dancers.
 They performed explosive short dances, each with a clear story dramatically acted out.
 They were dressed in striking blue costumes.
 We recorded 10 songs with them: Kaseta, Kitok Pokot, Chepo Ktpsot, Chelimo, Kech, Chepng’aror, Kalokeya, Suma Agenge and then returned to do an Influences session on Kech and a Magic Moment.
 The Magic Moment focused on their extraordinary ‘pogo’ style dancing, jumping up to 20 inches off the dirt floor in the homestead.

 Throughout the recordings, a lovely woman of about 70 could not keep from dancing.
 We loved it, although the owner of the homestead kept trying to have her sit down.
 She would start by sitting with the group and moving her arms to the beat.
 Then she would begin to sing, and then she would stand and sway, and then she would begin to dance around and gradually would join the band.
 She simply couldn’t help herself.
 That is the power of music.
 We will try to put together a video clip of her best moments.

-The fourth group was the Lomuke Group.
 We recorded 9 songs: Anya Kar, Chepo Laleiyo, Kirap, Kiter, Kiyuar, Asoiyen, Adong’o and Montonyo.
 The women were dressed in white, carrying sticks and the men carried spears and their portable chairs/sleeping pillows.

-The fifth group was Kalomoywa and we recorded 8 songs with them and a magic moment of wonderful chorus.
+We recorded 8 songs with them and a magic moment of wonderful chorus.
 The songs were: Kinyakar, Kamatakar, Chepo Nandi, Kamitoi, Kaperwo, Chemining Tie, Chepo Chepkai, Kimnakiy Mitinge, Kisech.

 Everything else from today can be divided into three key events.